energyapps/quiz-template/js/data/quizzer/README.md

 ### Best Practices
 - Avoid special characters such as ellipses, emdashes, quotation marks, etc. This will likely cause the script to fail.
 If excel is automatically causing this to happen, edit your cells to display at plain text.
+- NO SPACES IN EXCEL FILE OR FOLDER NAMES!!!
 - Quiz questions aren't required to have images or context info at the end.
 - The quiz can have as many questions as you want, but we recommend under 20.
 - The quiz can have as many classifications (footer info) as you wish, but we recommend 3 to 5.
 Links must be hardcoded (see below)